aDecoy/rust-workshop/docs/docs/module3/4_structs-and-classes.md

     fn say_hello(&self) {
     }

-    // Using just 'self' is a rare case where you want to take ownership of the original instance and use something new
+    // Using 'self' is a rare case where you want to take ownership of the original instance and use something new
     // calling this function will prevent the original instance from being used, as this function
     // takes ownership and then drop the original instance fn update_to_premium(self) -> PremiumUser {